Medical note: This article is for patient education and clinical guidance. It does not replace professional medical advice, diagnosis, or treatment.

 These are not problems to guess at casually.
 The right approach is to look at the history, physical exam, menstrual or digestive blood loss, diet pattern, and basic lab tests when indicated.
 A structured screen such as an advanced full body checkup can help identify anaemia, vitamin levels, and other common contributors to fatigue without multiple separate visits.

-When fatigue is paired with weight change, temperature sensitivity, bowel changes, thirst, or frequent urination, the possibility of an endocrine cause rises.
+When fatigue is paired with weight change, temperature sensitivity, bowel changes, thirst, or frequent urination, the possibility of an endocrine or broader metabolic cause rises — our guide on hidden signs of poor metabolic health covers that wider symptom picture.
 For women with hormonal symptoms, a women's full body checkup can help map the picture more completely.

 6. Medicines, Alcohol, and Sedating Substances